gantech/OpenFAST/docs/source/dev/cppapi/index.rst

 The mapping of loads and deflections to the actuator points is performed in the :class:`ExternalInflow` module in OpenFAST.
+The C++ API supports the use of both BeamDyn and ElastoDyn to model the blades.
+When using BeamDyn to model the blade, the C++ API requires the use of only 1 finite element for each blade along with the choice of trapezoidal quadrature for actuator line simulations.

 Test for mapping procedure
 --------------------------